Meet the Team

 Associate

-Luke Kendall is a domestic abuse consultant, accredited Independent Domestic & Sexual Violence Advocate, Domestic Violence Perpetrator Programme Facilitator, Independent Domestic Homicide Review Chair and has published articles on the prevalence of suicide within domestic abuse perpetrator cohorts.
+Luke is a domestic abuse consultant, accredited Independent Domestic & Sexual Violence Advocate, Domestic Violence Perpetrator Programme Facilitator, Independent Domestic Homicide Review Chair and has published articles on the prevalence of suicide within domestic abuse perpetrator cohorts.

 Luke currently works on designing, implementing and quality assuring community and custodial interventions for high-risk domestic abuse perpetrators, as well as delivering training to social care, police forces, probation services and voluntary sector services on enhancing their responses to domestic abuse.